lyne-design-system/lyne-documentation/content/about/index.md

 Lyne empowers people and unites teams to work more efficiently and deliver more consistent experiences.

-<div class="notification is-primary is-light">Lyne is the <strong>product name</strong> which we chose for our design system.
-Therefore Lyne is not a bought of the self service or product.</div>
+<div class="notification is-primary is-light">Lyne is the <strong>product name</strong> we chose for our design system.
+Therefore Lyne is not a derived or bought of the self service or product.
+We are actively building and enhancing Lyne and so can you with your <a href="/contributing">contributions</a>.</div>

 ## Want to know Lyne more in depth?